howesteve/elegua/README.md

 ## preventUnload()

-Although this is not a part of the routing *per se*, I think it's a nice addition to Elegua.
-This is an action that will prevent the user from closing the current window if a condition is met.
+Although this is not a part of the routing system *per se*, I think it's a nice addition to Elegua.
+This is a svelte action that will prevent the user from closing the current window if a condition is met.

-This action can be used in set with [`preventChange`](#preventchange) to prevent the user from closing or naviuganting away from changed forms.
+This action can be used in set with [`preventChange`](#preventchange) to prevent the user from closing or navigating away from the changed forms.

 ```svelte
 <svelte:window use:preventUnload={() => formIsdirty()} />